SAP-samples/abap-cheat-sheets/README.md

 > **💡 Note**<br>
 >- Check notes on the context and the ABAP syntax used included in the class as comments.
 >- Due to the amount of output in the console, the examples include numbers (e. g.
 1) ..., 2) ..., 3) ...) representing the header of the individual example code sections.
 Plus, the variable name is displayed in the console in most cases.
-Hence, to easier and faster find the relevant output in the console, just search in the console for the number (e. g. search for `3)` for the particular output) or variable name (`STRG+F` in the console) or use break points in the code to check variables in the debugger.
+Hence, to easier and faster find the relevant output in the console, just search in the console for the number (e. g. search for `3)` for the particular output) or variable name (`CTRL+F` in the console) or use break points in the code to check variables in the debugger.
 >- You might want to clear the console by making a right-click within the console and choosing `Clear` before running another demo class so as not to confuse the output of multiple classes.
 </details>